 Plus, as de León points out, “It works really well in humid climates as well.”
 Users rave about how moisturized their curls feel when they apply this cream—and how their curls last for days and days.

 Best Budget: Cantu Moisturizing Curl Activator Cream

 Perky curls don’t have to come with an expensive price tag.
 This budget curl cream gets the job done well for about the cost of a frappucino.
 The formula contains shea butter and essential oils for a serious dose of moisture and frizz control.
 All you need is a little bit for the ideal amount of nourishment.
 Users with type 3 and 4 curl patterns rave about the formula, which defines curls without weighing them down.

 Best for Thick Hair: Amika Curl Corps Defining Cream

 Thick hair can be difficult to manage—but it doesn’t have to be.
 Enter this curl cream, a must-have for anyone with thick, curly hair.
-The smoothing formula is chock full of antioxidants to protect hair against environmental aggressors that cause color fade and damage, as well as humidity-blocking ingredients to tame frizz.
+The smoothing formula, which is chock full of antioxidants, protects hair against environmental aggressors that cause color fade and damage and contains humidity-blocking ingredients to tame frizz.
 Users report shiny, bouncy curls that never feel weighed down.